Overview

 Course completion

-Courses must be completed no more than 5 years prior to the date of graduation in order to count toward the Foundations of Web and Graphic Design Citation.
+Courses must be completed no more than 5 years prior to the date of graduation.

 This policy applies to CNC courses and to all courses transferred from other post-secondary institutions for credit at CNC.
 Courses more than 5 years old may be considered for unassigned credit.
 Students should contact the Dean to discuss this option.